Plain English Summary

 What does the study involve?

-If you are an in-patient you will be asked to complete a set of 8 questionnaires at three, six and twelve months after admission to the NSIC and to provide saliva samples on each occasion.
-This is done by wiping a cotton bud around the inside of your mouth for a couple of minutes.
-The saliva sample will be analysed to see how much of a substance called cortisol you are producing.
-We produce cortisol when we are feeling stressed.
-It will take about 35 minutes to answer the questionnaires and provide the saliva sample.
-If you are an out-patient and were discharged from hospital a minimum of two years ago you will be asked to complete the same set of questionnaires and provide a saliva sample but only on one occasion.
-You will be given the option of filling in paper questionnaires or of completing them on-line.
+In-patients are asked to complete a set of 8 questionnaires at three, six and twelve months after admission to the NSIC and to provide saliva samples on each occasion.
+This is done by wiping a cotton bud around the inside of their mouth for a couple of minutes.
+The saliva sample is analysed to see how much of a substance called cortisol they are producing.
+Cortisol is produced when people feel stressed.
+It takes about 35 minutes to answer the questionnaires and provide the saliva sample.
+Out-patients are asked to complete the same set of questionnaires and provide a saliva sample but only on one occasion.
+They are given the option of filling in paper questionnaires or of completing them online.

 What are the possible benefits and risks of participating?

 There may not be any direct benefits from taking part in this study.
 However, the information obtained will influence the design of a pain management programme, which spinal cord injured patients could benefit from.
 Taking part in the study will help to improve understanding of the nature of chronic pain experienced by people with a spinal cord injury.
 Because the questions ask participants to think about how they are feeling there is a chance they may find some of them upsetting.
 Participants can stop and have a break at any time or they can choose not to answer any questions they don't like.
 Participants can stop taking part in the study at any time without any consequences.

 Where is the study run from?

 The National Spinal Injuries Centre, Stoke Mandeville Hospital, Aylesbury (UK)

 When is the study starting and how long is it expected to run for?

 Who is funding the study?